kennethd/coursera-getdata-009-project/README.md

 This is called by `makeStdsAndMeansSubset` if needed.

+Accepts list of filenames to extract from the archive, `zipFile`, and `exdir`.

 #### downloadZip()

 `downloadZip()` will be called by `extractFiles` if it needs to extract one or more files, but the zip is not found in the current directory.

+Accepts `zipUrl`, with default set to the only proper option, and `saveAs`, which corresponds to the `zipFile` argument from above functions.

 ### Other Functions